Freight Shipping from Oklahoma City to Tacoma

 How much does it cost to ship freight from Oklahoma City to Tacoma?

-Full truckload (FTL) rates from Oklahoma City, OK to Tacoma, WA currently range from $4,242-$5,228 for a standard dry van load over the 1,973-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Tacoma, WA currently range $4,242-$5,228 (roughly $2.17-$2.68 per mile over 1,973 miles).
 LTL shipments typically cost $1,285-$2,077 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Tacoma?